Education in Arunachal Pradesh: School education

 School Education in Arunachal Pradesh follows uniform structure of 10+2 system.
 The primary stage of schooling consists of Standard I to V, the middle stage from Standard VI to VIII and the Secondary Stage comprises Standard IX to X. Classes XI-XII falls under the higher secondary education stage.
 In order to universalize elementary education in Arunachal Pradesh, state government offers free education to students up to the age of 14.
 The state is home to a number of Pre-Primary Schools, Primary School, Middle Schools, High Schools and Higher Secondary Schools.

+Ramakrishna Mission School, Narottam Nagar, Deomali is one of the most prestigious school in Arunachal Pradesh.

 Higher education

 Arunachal Pradesh has a few renowned institutes that offer higher education in the state.
 Among them North Eastern Regional Institute of Science and Technology (NERIST) play a very significant role in raising the technical and management education in the state.
 In last recent months one more tag of higher education has been attached with the list of institutions of higher education in Arunachal Pradesh named Indira Gandhi Technological and Medical Sciences University and Himalayan University that are established under the UGC act 1956 section 2 f and with Arunachal Pradesh State Assembly Gazette approval.
 Another premier educational institution in the state of Arunachal Pradesh is Rajiv Gandhi University.
 Institutes offering higher education in Arunachal Pradesh consist of three universities one deemed university and several recognized professional colleges.

+Wangcha Rajkumar Government College, Deomali is the sole college in the southeastern part of Arunachal Pradesh (Tirap and Longding), it is affiliated to this university.